-In column 4 of Table 4, we replace Δ LT-1 with Δ LT-1 × RECESSION and Δ LT-1 × (1 - RECESSION).
-We find that although Δ LT-1 is positively associated with yield spreads both during recessions and expansions, the magnitude of the effect is much greater during recessions: As can be seen from the row titled Δ COEF, the coefficients on the two interaction terms are significantly different from each other.
-In column 5, we replace Δ LT-1 with Δ LT-1 × DECLINE and Δ LT-1 × (1 - DECLINE), and find that the positive association between Δ LT-1 and Δ YIELD_SPREAD is stronger for firms with declining profitability.
+In Column (4), we replace $\Delta LT$ -1 with $\Delta LT$ -1× Recession and $\Delta LT$ -1×(1-Recession).
+We find that although $\Delta LT$ -1 is positively associated with yield spreads both during recessions and expansions, the magnitude of the effect is much greater during recessions: as can be seen from the row titled $\Delta Coef$ ., the coefficients on the two interaction terms are significantly different from each other.
+In Column (5), we replace $\Delta LT$ -1 with $\Delta LT$ -1× Decline and $\Delta LT$ -1×(1-Decline), and find that the positive association between $\Delta LT$ -1 and $\Delta Yield$ Spread is stronger for firms with declining profitability.

-To identify potential nonlinear effects of LT-1 on yield spreads, we replicate the analysis in Panel A after using LT-1_DUMMY instead of LT-1 as a measure of the firm's exposure to rollover risk.
-Recall that LT-1_DUMMY is a dummy variable that identifies firm-year observations with LT-1 \geq 5% (i.e., with large levels of exposure to rollover risk).
+To identify potential non-linear effects of LT-1 on yield spreads, we replicate the analysis in Panel A after using LT-1 Dummy instead of LT-1 as a measure of the firm's exposure to rollover risk.
+Recall that LT-1 Dummy is a dummy variable that identifies firm-year observations with LT-1 $\geq$ 5%, i.e., with large levels of exposure to rollover risk.
 The results are presented in Panel B of Table 4.
-As is evident from Panel B, not only are our results largely robust to this alternative construction of the independent variable, but also the economic magnitude of the effect is much larger: The coefficient on Δ LT-1_DUMMY of 0.133 in column 1 indicates that a firm whose amount of long-term debt due within a year (scaled by assets) increases to more than the 5% threshold during the year experiences a 34% increase in yield spread (relative to the sample mean of Δ YIELD_SPREAD of 38.6 basis points) 1 year before the debt becomes due.
-The results of the crosssectional tests in columns 2, 4, and 5 are also consistent with the corresponding tests in Panel A. The only inconsistent result is in column 3, where we find that the positive association between Δ LT-1_DUMMY and Δ YIELD_SPREAD is statistically significant only for investment-grade firms.
-One possible explanation for the lack of statistical significance on the interaction between Δ LT-1_DUMMY and (1 - INVESTMENT) is that speculative-grade ratings largely capture the potential nonlinear effect of LT-1 on yield spreads.
+As is evident from Panel B, not only are our results largely robust to this alternative construction of the independent variable, but also the economic magnitude of the effect is much larger: the coefficient on $\Delta LT$ -1 Dummy of 0.133 in Column (1) indicates that a firm whose amount of long-term debt due within a year (scaled by assets) increases to more than the 5% threshold during the year experiences a 34% increase in yield spread (relative to the sample mean of $\Delta Yield spread$ of 38.6 basis points) one year before the debt becomes due.
+The results of the cross-sectional tests in Columns (2), (4) and (5) are also consistent with the corresponding tests in Panel A. The only inconsistent result is in Column

+(3), where we find that the positive association between $\Delta LT$ -1 Dummy and $\Delta Yield$ spread is statistically significant only for investment grade firms.
+One possible explanation for the lack of statistical significance on the interaction between $\Delta LT$ -1 Dummy and (1 - Investment) is that speculative grade ratings largely capture the potential non-linear effect of LT-1 on yield spreads.

-Overall, the evidence in Table 4 indicates that bond investors seek a premium for investing in bonds issued by firms with a high proportion of long-term debt maturing in a year, even after controlling for the bond's credit rating.
+Overall, the evidence in Table 4 indicates that bond investors seek a premium for investing in bonds issued by firms with a high proportion of long-debt maturing in a year, even after controlling for the bond's credit rating.
 This suggests that debt maturity structure matters independent of the credit rating.
-All else being equal, shorter debt maturity increases a firm's overall credit risk, but this seems to be not fully captured by the bond's credit rating.
+All else equal, shorter debt maturity increases a firm's overall credit risk, but this seems to be not fully captured by the bond's credit rating.